 Oak will be looking at different careers and jobs and discussing the opportunities available.
 Outside speakers may also visit school to educate students on different occupations and job opportunities.

 World of Work

-Oak will be working to complete the ‘Carrying out tasks at work’ unit from the OCR Life and Living Skills qualification.
-The unit aims to equip the learners with the ability to carry out different tasks at work, following appropriate health and safety procedures and confirming that each task has been carried out to the standard required.
+This term, Oak will be completing the final sections of the ‘Carrying Out Tasks at Work’ unit from the OCR Life and Living Skills qualification.
+The unit aims to equip the learners with the ability to carry out different tasks at work, follow appropriate health and safety procedures and confirm that each task has been carried out to the standard required.

 They will then move on to their final unit of the OCR Life and Living Skills qualification, ‘Effective Communication for Work’.
 The unit aims to develop communication skills to allow appropriate communication in the workplace, to choose a suitable method of communication, how to share information with others and to follow simple instructions accurately.